University endorsement required. See How to Apply below for more details.

 To apply for this award, you must be endorsed by Drexel University.
 We hold an open campus competition for nomination beginning each Spring.

-Submit an Intent to Apply Form Deadline: May 15
+Step 1: Submit an Intent to Apply Form

-Students interested in seeking Drexel University endorsement for the Mitchell Scholarship should submit an Intent to Apply form as soon as possible to set up a meeting with the Mitchell Scholarship campus representative to discuss the program and any steps you can take now to become a more competitive applicant.
+Students interested in seeking Drexel University endorsement for the Mitchell Scholarship should submit an Intent to Apply form as soon as possible to set up a meeting with the Mitchell Scholarship campus representative to discuss the program and steps you can take to become a more competitive candidate.

-Qualified students who submit an Intent to Apply form by May 15 each year can work closely with a Fellowships Advisor and experienced Drexel faculty/staff, who can help the candidate clarify goals and values, assist with application details, and contribute to the draft of the letter of endorsement on behalf of the University.
+Qualified students who submit an Intent to Apply form by May 15 each year will work closely with a Fellowships Advisor and experienced Drexel faculty/staff, who will help the candidate clarify goals and values, assist with application details, and contribute to draft the letter of endorsement on behalf of the University.

 The Drexel University Selection Committee will endorse only those candidates who demonstrate potential to be Mitchell Scholars, based upon their written application materials and a brief interview.